I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 Flattering Jeans for a Pear Shape

-A pear shape is just as beautiful as an hourglass shape, but it can be a hard shape to find great fitting jeans for unless you know what you are looking for.
-The waist seems to always fit loose or the backside too tight.
-By wearing the right kind of jeans for your bountiful assets, you could end the constant battle of finding the right fit.
+A pear shape can be just as beautiful as an hourglass shape.
+It can however be a very hard shape to find great fitting jeans for, unless you know what you are looking for.
+The waist seems to always fit too loose or the backside too tight, which creates that dreaded peek-a-boo (Waist gap).
+By wearing the right kind of jeans for your bountiful assets, you could end this constant battle of trying to find the right fit.

 What Not to Wear

-- Anything low cut is not going to fit, if you are spilling out you should not be wearing it, nobody wants to see your goodies.
+- Anything low cut is not going to fit us right, those are not meant for people with larger hips and backside.
+If you are spilling out you should not be wearing it, nobody wants to see your goodies.
+Not to mention how uncomfortable this feels, talk about wedgie city.

 - Jeans with a very relaxed fit, this style is so unflattering for a pear-shaped figure.
 It adds extra bulk to the thighs and legs, which make them appear much larger than they are.